c4pt0r/_.0xffff.me/pages/017-headless_jfs.md

-1. Go to tidbcloud console and create a new TiDB cluster.
+1. Go to [tidbcloud console](https://tidbcloud.com) and create a new TiDB serverless cluster (free).
-2. Create a new database named `jfs`
+2. Create a new database named jfs

 ```
 CREATE DATABASE jfs;